PLATINUM2023

 2: Targeted Group Programs

-In this model, CISLA’s youth development and social work professionals build trusted relationships with students and implement activities that support the Whole Child, such as: academic, career and college support; mentoring and social-emotional, positive behavior and leadership workshops; Restorative Justice practices; and parent engagement.
+In this model, youth development professionals build trusted relationships with students, implementing activities that support the Whole Child, such as: academic, career and college support; mentoring; social-emotional learning; leadership workshops; Restorative Justice practices; and parent engagement.

-CISLA works with Title I K-12 schools and students across Los Angeles’ historically underserved neighborhoods of Boyle Heights, Pico-Union/Westlake, South LA, Watts, and areas of the Westside.
+CISLA works with students in Title I K-12 schools across Los Angeles’ neighborhoods of Boyle Heights, Pico-Union/Westlake, South LA, Watts, and areas of the Westside.

-A 2012 economic modeling study found that every $1 invested in the CIS program in California returned $38.40 in public and private benefits.
+A 2012 study found that $1 invested in the CIS program in California returned $38.40 in public and private benefits.
+In 2021, the US Dept. of ED cited the CIS model as an effective student supports in addressing resource inequities.
+(COVID Handbook Vol 2)

 Population(s) Served